Talk With Your Kids About These Issues

 your teen about how strong the addiction is.

-class or going to a family counselor.
-Hospitals and community centers often offer
+a parenting class or going to a family counselor.
+Hospitals and community

-such classes.
-Your teen's healthcare provider can help you find one.
+centers often offer such classes.
+Your teen's healthcare provider can help you

 Watch for signs of substance use.
 Here are several common ones: